 On average, it will take 4-6 weeks to start seeing a visible difference.

-Many causes can cause neck pigmentation.
+Neck pigmentation can occur due to various factors.
 However, most often, it is due to metabolic causes.
-Re(d)covery™ Serum, along with Light Routine®/Milk Route® products, will topically address this problem.
+Re(d)covery® Serum, along with Light Routine®/Milk Route® products, will topically address this problem.
 This combination can be used in conjunction with lifestyle changes to improve metabolism and lower insulin resistance.

-You can order Re(d)covery™ Serum, either through CHOSEN® Store online or by picking it up at CHOSEN® Store.
+You can order Re(d)covery® Serum, either through CHOSEN® Store online or by picking it up at CHOSEN® Store.

-The active ingredient in Redcovery serum is tranexamic, which is safe to use in pregnancy.
+The active ingredient in Redcovery serum is tranexamic acid, which is safe to use in pregnancy.
 However, as a measure of caution, we recommend that you use Redcovery serum only under the guidance of a physician when you are trying to conceive through assisted reproductive methods.

 Tranexamic have been used for close to 60 years.
 The beneficial effects of tranexamic in its oral form have been widely used in trauma, blood loss control post-trauma, and post-delivery.
 A few years ago, the first use of tranexamic for skin benefits was discovered.
 These benefits have been documented in studies that show that tranexamic can be safely applied for up to 12 weeks.